 - Filled gutters and blocked down spouts.
-If you are not sure about them, use a garden hose to check that they are in good working order. - Look at the dormers and upper story windows for signs of water damage.
-If you have a problem seeing that far, use binoculars to inspect the higher areas. - If you have a sprinkler system, turn it on to make sure that no water is hitting the log or foundation walls. - Plants and shrubs should be no closer than 24 inches to any log wall.
+If you are not sure, use a garden hose to ensure that they are in good working order. - Look at the dormers and upper story windows for signs of water damage.
+If you have a problem seeing that far, use binoculars to inspect the higher areas. - If you have a sprinkler system, turn it on to make sure water is not hitting logs or foundation walls. - Plants and shrubs should be no closer than 24 inches to any log wall.
 If necessary, trim them back or move them.
-Tree limbs should be no closer than three feet from your walls or roof - Move any piles of firewood at least two feet away from the foundation and never store firewood on your porch. - Look for any wood that is in contact with the ground, even if it is pressure treated.
-For protection against termites and rot, all wood should be at least 12 to 18 inches above the soil line. - When you stand back from a wall you can better see general patterns of wear and fading of your finish, especially on the south and west walls.
+Tree limbs should be no closer than three feet from your walls or - Move any piles of firewood at least two feet away from the foundation and never store firewood on your porch. - Look for any wood that is in contact with the ground, even if it is pressure treated.
+For protection against termites and rot, all wood should be at least 12 to 18 inches above the soil line.